 Unfortunately, once you lose 8 (or more) consecutive times, you could end up in an awkward situation that your bankroll has dried up.
 Besides, you could face limits imposed by casinos.

 The Reverse Martingale Strategy works in the exact opposite way.
 You double your stake if you have won the previous game.
 If you have a winning streak, this strategy is very appealing.

 The Fibonacci Strategy is comparable to the Martingale Strategy, but the increments of increasing the next stake (after a loss) are not as steep as the Martingale Strategy.
 It follows the series 1-2-3-5-8-13-21 etc. It is less progressive and less risky than the Martingale Strategy.

 In the D’Alembert strategy, you increase your stake with 1 unit (say 1$) after a loss.
-After a win, the increment decreases by 1 unit.
+After a win, the increment decreases with 1 unit.
 The stakes become much higher in the case you have lost more times than you have won.
-The idea is that you can make up for the previous losses with the higher stakes.
+The idea is that you can make up for the previous losses, with the higher stakes.

 The question of which Strategies are the best – hasn’t been answered…

 I have seen so many descriptions of all these betting strategies.
 But it doesn’t tell me if these are appropriate or not.
 After all, some strategy must be better than others, right?
 And perhaps, some don’t work at all!